Resources: Immigration Information and Updates

-• Calendar: Here is our calendar of upcoming virtual public Know Your Rights and Community Education events.
-Click on the links to register.
+• Calendar: Below is our calendar of upcoming virtual public Community Education events.

 • Online Detainee Locator System: If you have a loved one, over the age of 18, who has been arrested or detained by Immigration and Customs Enforcement (ICE) you can locate them using this online detainee locator system.
 This site is accessible in seven languages including English and Spanish.
 You can search for a detained individual by using the individual’s A-number and country of birth OR by using the individual’s name, date of birth and country of birth.